wpmartin/dbt-dremio-fundamentals/unit-4/README.md

 # Data Tests

 Data tests are assertions you make about your models and other resources in your dbt project (e.g. sources, seeds and snapshots).
-When you run dbt test, dbt will tell you if each test in your project passes or fails.
+When you run `dbt test`, dbt will tell you if each test in your project passes or fails.
 You can use data tests to improve the integrity of the SQL in each model by making assertions about the results generated.

 There are two ways of defining data tests in dbt:
 - **Singular**: an SQL query that returns failing rows.
 Saved as a .sql file within your test directory it becomes a data test.